cake-build/website/input/docs/getting-started/setting-up-a-new-frosting-project.md

 # Installation and scaffolding

 This tutorial uses [Cake Frosting], which allows you to write builds as standard console applications as part of your solution.
-See [Runners](../running-builds/runners) for other possibilities of how to run Cake scripts.
+See [Runners](../running-builds/runners) for other possibilities of how to run Cake builds.

 :::{.alert .alert-info}
 The following instructions require Cake Frosting 1.0.0 or newer running on .NET Core 3.1.301 or newer.